-Treatment of Groin Pain in Women
+Treatment of Groin Pain | In Men and Women

 The groin areas are located on each side of the body in the folds where the abdomen joins the inner, upper thighs.
 The pubic area lies between the two groin areas.
 Groin pain is any discomfort in the groin area.
 The groin is also called the inguinal area.

 The groin area is prone to acute injury when involved in rigorous activities.
 Muscle pulls and ligament strains are also common.
 Groin pain can also be caused by a number of internal factors.

 While mild groin injuries tend to heal on their own, special medical attention is required for cases that lead to severe groin pain, which can cause a lot of discomfort while walking, sitting, and even sleeping.

 Groin pain is most commonly caused by ligament injury or weakness, and is especially common in athletes in various sports.
 For example, hyperextension of the groin during an athletic event or extreme stretching, can lead to a strain or sprain of the groin.
 A study of two elite female soccer teams, found a 12% incidence rate of groin injuries.1 Getting an accurate diagnosis and proper treatment of groin pain can be challenging for trainers and physicians.
 Clinical presentations of the various groin pain problems overlap with respect to history and physical examination.

 Groin pain in women can be more chronic, and worsen over time, such as with overuse injuries when the same activity is repeated day after day.
 Or, it can be acute, and occur immediately after an injury such as a direct blow or a fall, or from turning the leg in an abnormal position.
 High impact falls and blows directed at the groin area cause severe groin pain.
 Physical assault may also be the cause of groin pain.